-Senegal has 906 km of railways, all owned by the government.
+Senegal has 906 km of railways in 2008, all owned by the government.
 The main lines run from Dakar to Thiès and thence to Kidira on the Mali border, and from Thiès to Saint-Louis.
 There are also branch lines from Guinguineo to Kaolack, from Louga to Linguère, and from Diourbel to Touba, serving the peanut-growing areas.

 Favourably located at the westernmost point of the continent and possessing up-to-date equipment, Dakar is one of the largest deepwater seaports on the West African coast, a major import-export centre and a port of call for freight and passenger ships.
 The port can accommodate ships of up to 100,000 tons.
 The Senegalese Maritime Navigation Company (Compagnie Sénégalaise de Navigation Maritime – COSENAM), a river and ocean freight transport line in which the government has an 84% share, was founded in 1979.